 He said, “Why do you let them bother you?
 They mean nothing in the greater scheme of things.”

 “I expect to see you on Monday.”
 He said.

 And he did.

 One act of kindness can make a huge difference in someone’s life.
 This is a true story told to me by a woman who knew my husband and called me one night out of the blue to share how much he meant to her because of that day.
 I had never met her so it was a surprise.
-I was so touch that I had to share this story.
-Since she now lives up north and out of Texas, I never met Sam; however, her story vibrates true in every way in how I remember my husband and his lovely soul filled with kindness.
+I was so touched that I had to share this story.
+Since she now lives up north and out of Texas, I never met Sam; however, her story vibrates true in every way in how I remember my husband and how his lovely soul was filled with kindness.
 Sam paid it forward that night by filling my heart with her phone call and story, and I am grateful.
 Thank you, Sam.